markshust/markshust.com/src/pages/blog/2012/07/05/creating-magento-adminhtml-grids-simplified/index.md

 }
 ```

-After the grid container is setup, we create the class housing our actual grid code, which is almost at the same place as the container, just a directory deeper, and with the file named `Grid.php`, and extending `Mage_Adminhtml_Block_Widget_Grid`.
+After the grid container is set up, we create the class housing our actual grid code, which is almost at the same place as the container, just a directory deeper, and with the file named `Grid.php`, and extending `Mage_Adminhtml_Block_Widget_Grid`.

 <div class="gatsby-code-title">app/code/community/Foo/Bar/Block/Adminhtml/Baz/Grid.php</div>